Penta-Soft/Trustify-webapp/README.md

 To make test use:
 - `npm run test`
-To make the code coverage of a test-sute use:
+To make the code coverage of a test-suite use:
 - `npm run coverage`
 To start the server use:
 - `npm run start`